 If these traits sound familiar, you’re likely an excellent candidate for an executive director role and I can help you level up your leadership skills to get there.

-When I work with a client who is not currently in an executive leadership position, yet aspires to be, I focus on two types of skills: hard skills and real skills (sometimes referred to as soft skills, but more on that later).
+When I work with clients, I focus on two types of skills: hard skills and real skills (sometimes referred to as soft skills, but more on that later).
 I also educate my clients on the most effective leadership postures and help them foster those behaviors in their own leadership style.
 Together, the right mix of skills combined with the right leadership postures is the foundation for success as a nonprofit leader.

 Hone Your Hard Skills

 Let’s start with the hard skills you’ll need as an executive director.
 There are six types of skills to focus on.
-To make it easier, I’ve created a nonprofit leadership skills assessment tool for my newsletter subscribers to help you track your progress in each of these areas.
+To make it easier, I’ve created a Nonprofit Leadership Skills Assessment tool for my newsletter subscribers to help you plan for professional development and track your progress in each of these areas.
 It’s alright if you don’t have all of the skills - hard skills can be learned through books, online courses or on the job.